johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 2.  `exec()`: overwrites the calling process' address space with that of a new program.
 On success, it does not return.
 3.  `wait()`: suspends execution of the calling process and waits for a child process to terminate.
 If a child process has already terminated at the time it is called, it returns the PID of the child.

 Executing the specified program in the context of a new process is handled by the `exec_cmd()` function, which is invoked from `parse_cmd()`.
 This is where the shell's abilities begin to shine by utilizing the three systems calls introduced in the *Prerequisites* section.
 If `exec_cmd()` fails to run the program specified by the path in `argv[0]`, an error message is printed from the child process to `stdout` and then terminates.

 Recall that the scheduler decides when either the parent or child process runs.
 Therefore, it is possible for the parent to run first and then the child or vice-versa.
 However, the parent process can be halted until a child process it spawned has terminated by using `wait()`.
-That way if the parent process runs first, it will immediately halt.
+That way if the parent process runs first, it immediately halts.

 ```c
 /* shell.c */